Celebrating Seniors – Goldie Hawn Turns 70

 Another brief career lull for Goldie Hawn ensued when she & Kurt Russell moved away from Hollywood (the couple have owned homes in Malibu, Brentwood, and Palm Desert, California; Aspen, Colorado; Vancouver, British Columbia, and Lake Rosseau, Ontario), near the end of the 1980’s.

-This career lull ended with the release of Bird on a Wire (1990) co-starring Mel Gibson and Joan Severance; Bird on a Wire was another box office success.
-Below, Goldie Hawn and Mel Gibson in Bird on a Wire.
+This career lull ended with the release of Bird on a Wire (1990) co-starring Mel Gibson, David Carradine, Bill Duke, Jeff Corey, and Joan Severance; Bird on a Wire was another box office success.
+Below, Goldie Hawn, Mel Gibson, David Carradine, and an over-interested pair of tigers are featured in a short clip from Bird on a Wire.

 With her movie career in high gear, next up for Goldie Hawn was the dramatic suspense thriller Deceived (1991) co-starring John Heard, followed by the black comedy Death Becomes Her with Meryl Streep, Bruce Willis, and Isabella Rossellini; and the lighter Steve Martin comedy Housesitter, both in 1992.

 In her 50+ years, Something to Talk About (1995) marked Goldie Hawn’s debut as a movie producer; she returned to acting in The First Wives Club (1996), co-starring with Bette Midler, Diane Keaton, Maggie Smith, Stockard Channing, Victor Garber, and Sarah Jessica Parker.
 That same year, she co-starred with director Woody Allen and actress Drew Barrymore in Allen’s musical Everyone Says I Love You (1996).
-Below, Goldie Hawn, Diane Keaton and Bette Midler in The First Wives Club.
+Below, Goldie Hawn, Diane Keaton and Bette Midler are featured in a clip from The First Wives Club, chatting about plastic surgery.

 Directing the made-for-television movie Hope (1997) was a first for Goldie Hawn.
 More movies followed during her 50’s, but Hawn has not appeared in a big-screen movies since 2002’s The Banger Sisters with co-stars Susan Sarandon and Geoffrey Rush.